msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/4_Implement_Azure_Security/4_2_Implement_Secure_Cloud_Solutions/readme.md

   - Allows to securely store and access secrets like connection strings.
   - Types of secrets that can be stored in key vault:
     - Keys
-      - Cryptographic keys e.g. used in Azure Disk Encryption, Azure Storage Account Encryption at Rest(SSE)
+      - Cryptic keys e.g. used in Azure Disk Encryption, Azure Storage Account Encryption at Rest(SSE)
     - Secrets
       - sensitive info like DB connection strings, passwords
     - Certificates